This post contains affiliate links.

 - Dune Buggies

-If you own a non-Power Wheels toy vehicle (Best Choice Products, Aosom, Kid Trax, Razor), the precise type of battery charger you need may vary depending on the exact battery within the toy.
+If you own a non-Power Wheels toy vehicle (Best Choice Products, Aosom, Kid Trax, Razor), the precise type of charger you need may vary depending on the exact battery within the toy.
 Always check the play vehicle’s battery before making a final purchase.

 Amperage refers to the rate of that flow.
 Chargers that offer higher amps can charge batteries more quickly than those with low amperage.
 Notably, batteries almost always have an amperage limit.
 Power Wheels batteries have a 12AH (amp hours) rating.